 The Borough Council has identified Crime and Disorder Reduction as one of its key priorities and through the planning and delivery of a variety of its functions, contributions to this objective are made.

 The Borough Council is a lead partner in the CSP and it is represented on the Partnership by the Cabinet Member for Community Safety and senior officers.
-There is also a Community Safety Team, based at the Borough Council offices at Kings Hill and who consist of a Community Safety and Licensing Manager, a Safer and Stronger Communities Manager and an Anti-Social Behaviour Officer.
+There is also a Community Safety Team, based at the Borough Council offices at Kings Hill and who consist of Head of Service - Licencing, Community Safety and Customer Services, a Safer and Stronger Communities Manager and an Anti-Social Behaviour Officer.

 The role of the team is: